TollyH/AssEmbly/Documentation/Language.md

 :READ
 RFC rg0  ; Read the next character from the open file to rg0 TST rsf, 0b100  ; Check if the third bit is set
-JZO :READ  ; If it isn't 0 (i.e. it is set to 1), jump back to READ
+JZO :READ  ; If it isn't set (i.e. it is equal to 0), jump back to READ
 ```

 This program will keep looping until the third bit of `rsf` becomes `1`. meaning that the end of the file has been reached.